bcgov/agri-nmp/.jenkins/README.md

 For running from a Jenkinsfile, it is recommened to replace `npm` with the provided `npmw` as it will download and install node/npm using `nvm`.

+Before running in any of your projects ensure that you have created proper GitHub and Slave User secrets below: template.<Your Jenkins>-github template.<Your Jenkins>-slave-user

+Github Webhooks are only created during the PROD deployment.

+Windows users can just do the `cd` manually to the root folder of their repo and remove `$(git rev-parse --show-toplevel)/` from the commands below.

 # Build
 ```
 ( cd "$(git rev-parse --show-toplevel)/.jenkins/.pipeline" && npm run build -- --pr=0 --dev-mode=true )